 How long before Foundation Church is financially independent?

 From the first day, Foundation Church has worked to become financially independent – it’s part of why we asked our Pioneers to pledge for Foundation Church.
 In order to be completely independent, we will need to meet basic full-time salary and benefits requirements for Pastor James and Martha Lavigne, in addition to basic operating expenses.
 New churches are often financially independent in 3-5 years.

 When will Foundation Church officially be a “church”?

 Usually a church can officially charter with Presbytery – i.e. become a recognized church – when it has north of 100 members/”Settlers” who are giving financially and participating – that number can be smaller, depending on the scale of giving.
 Our goal is to have 100 members in year three.
-Right now, we have a substantial Pioneer team: 25, and have had 3 very good first worship services, with an avergage of 50 in attendance.
-But this does not mean that we’re only 50 people away from being independent.
-Until that time, Foundation Church is under the oversight of the LMPC Session, and James is supervised by Dr. Sloan.
+Right now, we have a substantial Pioneer team: 25, and an average of 40 people in attendance on Sunday.
+Until Foundation Church charters, it is under the oversight of the LMPC Session, and James is supervised by Dr. Sloan.